11 February 2022: 9 am – 12 pm

 11.00 am Discussion of key points from online learning course

-11.10 am Session 3: An inclusive reading curriculum and the development of prerequisite skills: practical.
+11.10 am Session 3: Creating an inclusive reading curriculum – continued…

 Please add questions to Zoom chat, so that any unanswered live can be followed up after the session.

-12 noon Thank you and close of session!
+12 pm Thank you and close of session!

 Who should attend?